davidbanham/cloudflare_dyndns/README.md

-This script regularly updates Cloudflare with the IP address of the machine it's running on.
+This script updates Cloudflare with the IP address of the machine it's running on.

 This is intended to give you a thing like no-ip or dyndns, except using your cloudflare account.